EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-assumes all overland runoff is recharged to surface water first, which then generates surface runoff
+All overland runoff is collected in surface water storage first, which in turn generates indirect surface runoff.

 **Parameters**
 - **Fields**